Negotiation Skills Course Singapore

-- One way to relieve some of the tension you may be feeling before a negotiation is to remind yourself that there is nothing to be afraid of.
+- One of the ways to relieve some of the tension you may be feeling before a discussion is to note to yourself that there is nothing to be afraid of.

 Negotiation Course Singapore – Part 3: Laying The Groundwork For Negotiation

-In this module we consider other aspects of preparation: setting the time and place, establishing common ground, and creating a negotiating framework.
-Even at this early stage it is important to have certain principles in place.
-If you allow them to be compromised, then you will already have put yourself in a position where you can be considered as prey for hostile negotiators.
-Getting the groundwork in place may seem like a formality, but it is the first stage of negotiations, and therefore as much a part of the arrangements as any other.
+We study other aspects of preparation: setting the time and place, establishing a common ground, and creating a negotiating framework.
+At a stage this early, it is crucial to have certain principles in place.
+By allowing them to be compromised, then you have put yourself in a spot where you are considered prey for hostile negotiators.
+Getting the foundation set in place seems like a rule, but it is the initial stage of negotiations, hence, as much a part of the arrangements as any others.

 - Setting the Time and Place

-- Setting the time and place can give you an advantage in a negotiation.
+- Setting the time and place will give you an edge in a negotiation.

 - Establishing Common Ground

-- Sometimes the parties in a negotiation begin by discussing the issue on which they are farthest apart.
+- Sometimes, the people involved in a negotiation begin by addressing the issue on which they are farthest apart.

 - Creating a Negotiation Framework